crippledgeek/devkit/README.md

 ## ✨ Features

-- **🔄 Text ↔ Binary Converter** - Encode and decode text to/from binary with multiple character encodings
+- **🔄 Text ↔ Binary Converter—**Encode and decode text to/from binary with multiple character encodings
-- **🎨 Multiple Encodings** - Support for UTF-8, Latin1, Shift-JIS, GBK, and more
+- **🎨 Multiple Encodings—**Support for UTF-8, Latin1, Shift-JIS, GBK, and more
-- **⚡ Lightning Fast** - Built with Vite for instant hot module replacement
+- **⚡ Lightning Fast—**Built with Vite for instant hot module replacement
 - **🎯 Type-Safe** - 100% TypeScript for bulletproof code
-- **📱 Responsive** - Beautiful UI that works on all devices
+- **📱 Responsive—**Beautiful UI that works on all devices
-- **🌙 Coming Soon** - Dark mode, JWT tools, hash generators, and more!
+- **🌙 Coming Soon—**Dark mode, JWT tools, hash generators, and more!

 ---